aws-samples/serverless-patterns/s3-lambda-resizing-python/README.md

     * Enter a stack name
     * Enter the desired AWS Region
     * Allow SAM CLI to create IAM roles with the required permissions.
+    * Enter names for your source and destination S3 buckets.
+Make sure these are unique as S3 bucket names share a global namespace.

     Once you have run `sam deploy --guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.